 Some Family Church Services take place in the school hall providing an opportunity for Sunday worship to take place in the heart of the village.
 'Messy Church' also takes place in school and is a time for younger children and the Church to come together and enjoy fun ways to worship and think about God.

-The Rev. Swift visits school twice each week to lead Worship with our older and youger children.
-The children thoroughly enjoy his visits which further extend the children to think, ask questions and reflect upon our christian values and how we behave towards others.
+The Reverends Swift or Barrie visits school each week to lead Worship with our older and youger children.
+The children thoroughly enjoy this visit which further extends the children to think, ask questions and reflect upon our christian values and how we behave towards others.